 - App Store rating: 4.7

 You probably have Google Maps on your phone already, and you may be using it to get where you’re going.
 But unless you’ve been paying close attention, you may not know that you can find the best gas prices using this ubiquitous tool.

 When you open Google Maps, there’s a button for “Gas” among other options, such as restaurants, hotels and groceries, right under the search bar.
-You can search for restaurants, shopping, coffee and gas.
 When you tap on the “Gas” button, you’ll see a map of the local area, with gas prices at all the nearby stations.
 You can sort by distance, and you can also filter to find stations that are currently open or offer wheelchair accessibility.